Laravel-Backpack/docs/4.1/crud-operation-inline-create.md

 To use the Create operation, you must:

 **Step 1.
-Use the operation trait on your secondary entity's CrudController** (aka. the entity that will gain the ability to be created inline, in our example CategoryCrudController):
+Use the operation trait on your secondary entity's CrudController** (aka. the entity that will gain the ability to be created inline, in our example CategoryCrudController).
+Make sure you use `InlineCreateOperation` *after* `CreateOperation`:

 ```php
 <?php